dreamer0719/number-guessing/README.md

 # Number Guessing Game
-This is a project for the roadmap.sh.
+This is a project for the roadmap.sh (https://roadmap.sh/projects/number-guessing-game)

-## Demo Video
+## Instruction:
-PLACE HODLER
+- Select a level from (1,2,3)
+- Enter your tries until you got it right!

 ## Features
 - Numbers from 1-100